Problems with Memory: Learn It 3—More Reasons for Forgetting

 • Stereotypical bias involves racial and gender biases.
 For example, when Asian American and White American research participants were presented with a list of names, they more frequently incorrectly remembered typical Black American names such as Jamal and Tyrone to be associated with the occupation basketball player, and they more frequently incorrectly remembered typical White names such as Greg and Howard to be associated with the occupation of a politician (Payne, Jacoby, & Lambert, 2004).

 • Hindsight bias happens when we think an outcome was inevitable after the fact.
 This is the “I knew it all along” phenomenon.
-The reconstructive nature of memory contributes to hindsight bias (Carli, 1999).
-We remember untrue events that seem to confirm that we knew the outcome all along.
+For example, after learning the ending of a mystery novel, you may feel like you “saw the clues” clearly—even if you didn’t notice them before.

 Error of Intrusion